 Let’s get started.

 Let’s talk about synergy in mergers and acquisitions in a different manner.
-We will directly take an example and illustrate how synergy works.
+We will directly take an example and illustrate how synergy in M&A works.

 Let’s say that Company A and Company B decides to go for synergy.
 Since when we talk about synergy, we talk about mergers and acquisitions; let’s say that Company A and Company B merges with each other because they believe that the decision to combine will enable them to reduce cost as well as to increase profits.